Expert Advice/Decor + Inspiration/FlowersArrowFlowers

 Wondering what are the most popular wedding flowers?
 Take a look at our list to get ideas for your own wedding florals.

-If you’re not familiar with all the different types of flowers, selecting the blooms for your wedding can be an overwhelming task.
+If you’re not familiar with all the different types of flowers, selecting the blooms for your wedding can be an overwhelming task, especially if you’re set on fresh flowers over artificial wedding flowers.
 There are so many varieties available that the options are nearly endless.
-Plus, it’s not just the type you have to consider—you have to think about colors and quantities, too.
+Plus, it’s not just the type you have to consider—you have to think about colors, quantities, and availability, too.

 Fortunately, your florist can help talk you through a lot of those decisions.
 That said, your conversations will be far more productive if you have some basic knowledge to help shape your vision.
 Below, a list of the most popular wedding flowers organized by price point to help you get started.